Are we done with object recognition? The iCub robot's perspective: Results on Object Identification

-So far in this work we focused on visual categorization problems, namely to assign a given object instance to the corresponding category.
-In this section we move instead to the task of object {\em identification} (or {\em instance} recognition), which consists in labeling a given image according to the object instance appearing in it.
-This problem is indeed very relevant to robotics settings, since reliable instance recognition skills would provide the system with finer control over tasks such as manipulation, grasping, etc. Also, considering a domestic scenario, the robot could be asked to use a {\em specific} object rather than {\em some} object in a category (e.g. ``iCub, bring me {\em my phone}'' instead of ``{\em a phone}'').
+Object identification is the task of discriminating between specific instances within a category, and it is clearly of paramount importance for robot to correctly interact with the environment.
+In this Section we evaluate the performance of deep learning models on this task using iCubWorld.

-Therefore, in parallel to the experiments on categorization, in this work we assessed the performance of Deep Learning methods on the task of object identification in robotics.
-Note that until recently, this problem has been approached with methods based on keypoints extraction and template matching \cite{Lowe2004,philbin2008,collet2011a,crowley2014,collet2011b,collet2009,muja2011}, however it has been recently observed that appraoches relying on more holistic visual representations perform typically better in low/mid-resolution settings such as iCubWorld~\cite{Ciliberto2013a}.
-Following this, in this section we will focus only on the CNN architectures considered in Sec.~\ref{sec:methods}.
+The problem has been largely addressed with methods based on keypoints and template matching~\cite{lowe2004,philbin2008,collet2009,collet2011,collet2011b,muja2011,crowley2014}.
+However, it has recently been observed that approaches that rely on holistic visual representations perform typically better in scenarios characterized by substantial variations of objects' appearance~\cite{ciliberto2013}.
+Following this, we focus the analysis on the methods considered in Sec.~\ref{sec:methods}.